 Others find that a nap during the day takes the edge off their tiredness.
 If your sleeplessness continues, you may want to consult a sleep specialist or a healthcare provider.

 Overwhelm happens when your brain has too much to handle.
 It doesn’t matter if those things are considered negative or positive.
-For example, you may be hosting a family gathering with many out-of-town relatives.
+For example, we may be planning a back-to-school fund-raiser for our grandchild’s school.

-Between planning where people are staying, who is bringing what and what times all the activities are happening, it sometimes feels like our brain is in a spin and we can barely remember our own name – never mind how many grand children cousin Martha has.
+Between coordinating help from organizations, which parent is bringing what, and what times all the activities are going to happen, it may sometimes feel like our brain is in a spin and we could barely remember our own name – never mind how many children are in the 1st grade.